dotlink-ops/nextjs/docs/SECURITY_HARDENING.md

 # Security Hardening Guide

-Complete security checklist and hardening measures for the Avidelta automation infrastructure.
+Complete security checklist and hardening measures for the nexus-core automation infrastructure.

 ## Table of Contents